LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

 Conditionals
 ============

-Control flow statements in C# --- conditionals and loops --- are very straightforward.
+Control flow statements in C#, conditionals and loops, are very straightforward.

 .. index:: ! if statement